 Vanilla Creme Brulee

-Prepare the vanilla: Halve the vanilla bean lengthwise and scrape out the seeds with a paring knife.
-Position a rack in the middle of the oven and preheat to 325 degrees.
+Halve the vanilla bean lengthwise and scrape out the seeds with a paring knife.
+Position a rack in the middle of the oven and preheat to 325 degrees F.

-Infuse the cream: Bring the cream, half-and-half and vanilla seeds and pod to a simmer in a saucepan over medium heat.
+Bring the cream, half-and-half and vanilla seeds and pod to a simmer in a saucepan over medium heat.
 Reduce the heat to low and simmer to infuse the cream with the vanilla, 10 to 15 minutes.
 Discard the vanilla pod.
 Remove the cream mixture from the heat and cool slightly.
-Meanwhile, bring a kettle of water to a boil.
+Meanwhile, bring

 Make the custard.